Unsolved Crimes in the History of Gambling

 The Murder Of Terri McClure

-On January 14, 1983, Terri McClure came from Reno to lake Tahoe to take part in the wedding of his son Tim.
-After the ceremony, they all went to the casino, where they spent some time gambling.
+On January 14, 1983, Terri McClure came from Reno to Lake Tahoe to attend his son Tim's wedding.
+After the ceremony, they all went to the casino, where they gambled.
 Terri left the party before the others and, after saying goodbye, drove home.

 Tim decided to visit his mother the next day, but her house was empty.
 A little later, he reported the woman's disappearance to the police.
 Terry was found in a car in a casino Parking lot in Carson City.
 She was shot twice in the head.